0verloader/Vmap/README.md

 # Vmap
-A script that prints every open port of a target
+A simple scirpt that finds every open port at the target ip